LIQUID MIND®

 Select References to Studies Confirming the Benefits of Using Music in Healthcare

 Over the years, there have been many studies confirming the benefits of listening to music for healthcare purposes.
+According to the NIH a growing body of research indicates that listening to or making music affects the brain in ways that may help promote health and manage disease symptoms.
 Below is just a sampling of the many studies that have been conducted.
 As well, you can click here to read a content analysis examining how Liquid Mind is used in healthcare, pre-sleep, yoga, craniosacral work, psychotherapy, massage, hypnotherapy, anger management, anxiety management, surgical recovery, and addiction recovery.

 If you are a healthcare provider, please click here for a quick resource guide.